ruchivaishnav27/EmployeeTracker/README.md

-# EmployeeTracker
+# My Company's Employee Tracker

 ## Description

-This application allows a company to keep track of their employees using SQL.
+This application allows a company to keep track of their employees and manage their departments and roles using MySQL.
 No challenges were faced in creating this application and I would not like to make any changes to it in the future.

 ## Installation

-To use this application, one must first install SQL, then they can follow along using this live link:
+To use this application, one must first install MySQL.
+They can then follow along using this link:

 ## Usage

-One can use this application to keep track of their employees.
+One can use this application to keep track of their employees; departments, and roles.

 ## Credits